-We characterize completeness by injecting synthetic sources into coadded images, and by comparing to external catalogs.
-In both cases, we use a greedy, probabilistic matching algorithm, whereby reference objects
+We characterize completeness by injecting synthetic sources into coadded images, and by comparing to exRubin DP1 27

 Figure 19.
 Residuals in du (left panel) and dv (center panel) directions, with the E and Byte (8 bit) (B)-modes of the two-point correlation function (right panel).
 The residuals show a wave-like pattern characteristic of atmospheric turbulence, and there is significant E-mode and negligible B-mode in the correlation function.